SPACE10 Open Sources The Growroom

 The overlapping slices ensure that water and light can reach the vegetation on each level, without reaching the visitor within and thereby functions as a growth activator for the vegetation and shelter for the visitor.

-The Growroom have a Creative Commons Attribution 4.0 International Public License, which means that the design can be shared, copied and build upon without asking permission.
+The Growroom has a Creative Commons Attribution 4.0 International License, which means that the design can be shared, copied and build upon without asking permission and that we don’t take responsibility for your safety.
 The only condition is that you credit the original work to SPACE10 and architects Mads-Ulrik Husum and Sine Lindholm, throw in a link and indicate if any changes have been made.

 - 13 sheets of plywood: 2440mm x 1220mm x 18mm